-While data suggests that falls resulting in injuries are more common in seniors, there are still many conditions and situations can lead to an event where a person of any age might find themselves partially disabled and their ability to get help compromised.
+While data suggests that falls resulting in injuries are more common in seniors, there are still many conditions and situations which can lead to an event where a person of any age might find themselves partially disabled, with their ability to get help severely compromised.
 Neurological conditions, a history of head trauma, past strokes, heart conditions, and weakened bones all increase an individual’s risk for a fall.
 Not only do falls cause tissue injuries, but complications from those injuries can be catastrophic and life threatening as well.

 People Living with Reduced Mobility

 Many people are restricted in their physical ability to respond to a critical event.
-Decreased motor capacity resulting from paralysis, neurological conditions like multiple sclerosis (MS), prior strokes or heart attacks, or even amputations can make moving about one’s day more challenging.
+Decreased motor capacity resulting from paralysis, neurological conditions like multiple sclerosis (MS), prior strokes or heart attacks, or even amputations, can make moving about during one’s daily life much more challenging.
 In an emergency situation, where time is of the essence, people with reduced mobility could find it even more difficult to get the help their lives may depend on.

 People with Communication Barriers

-Most everyone has experienced the frustration of being unable to communicate clearly with the person they are speaking with.
-However, for some, the communication barrier can seriously impact their ability to express themselves to others.
-Whether it’s because they suffer from brain damage as a result of a stroke or injury, have a nervous system disease like Parkinson’s, have developmental disabilities like autism, or just don’t speak English, people with communication barriers often find themselves frustrated and misunderstood.
+Almost everyone has, at some time, experienced the frustration of being unable to communicate clearly with the person they are speaking with.
+For some, however, the communication barrier can seriously impact their ability to express themselves to others.
+Whether it’s because they suffer from brain damage as a result of a stroke or injury, have a nervous system disease like Parkinson’s, developmental disabilities like autism, or just don’t speak English, people with communication barriers often find themselves frustrated and misunderstood.

 Medical alert companies keep profiles on their customers, which include any medical conditions or limitations, and some companies offer support in numerous languages.
 Medical alert operators will be able to see what limitations the caller faces before their first interaction and will be better prepared to work with the caller to address the emergency promptly.